-The surprising innovations in the past few weeks highlight some of the long-term shifts that the education sector is undergoing.
+The surprising innovations in the past few weeks highlight some of the long-term shifts the education sector is undergoing.
 In a way, the Covid-19 pandemic has permanently changed education for a whole generation of children.
 The sudden uptick in technology-enabled learning tools and methods has been unprecedented.

 EdTech sector shows the way

-In future, we will likely see increased usage of augmented reality-based learning and AI-driven platforms as physical distancing norms continue.
-Even the brick-and-mortar classrooms, once they resume, will probably look different and will become more technology-enabled.
+In the future, we will likely see increased usage of augmented reality-based learning and AI-driven platforms as physical distancing norms continue.
+Even the brick-and-mortar classrooms, once they resume, will look different and become more technology-enabled.
 Very clearly, our education sector is preparing for a massive digital wave.
 Flexible learning technologies will continue to appeal to all classes of learners in the post-Covid world.

 Minding the security gap

-Endpoint security is turning out to be a unique challenge in this context.
-Many of the devices which are used for distance learning are often unprotected and unpatched, making them highly vulnerable to cyberattacks.
-As many as 72 percent of devices are running old OS versions (2+ versions behind) across Windows 10, MacOS and Chrome OS, according to a recent study by Absolute.
+Endpoint security is a unique challenge in this context.
+Many devices used for distance learning are often unprotected and unpatched, making them highly vulnerable to cyberattacks.
+According to a recent study by Absolute, as many as 72 percent of devices are running old OS versions (2+ versions behind) across Windows 10, MacOS, and Chrome OS.
 An alarming number of Windows 10 devices were not being patched.
-Out-of-date devices are exposed to malicious activity and potential breaches—the study warns.
+The study warns that out-of-date devices are exposed to malicious activity and potential breaches.